Skip to Content

 BC Ferries offers multiple ferry connections between the British Columbia mainland to Vancouver Island.
 The closest ferry terminal to the Sayward Forest is Departure Bay in Nanaimo, a 90 minute (150km) drive to the south.

-If you’re bringing your own canoe to paddle the circuit, keep in mind that there is less available space for oversize vehicles on the ferry.
+If you’re bringing your own canoe to paddle the circuit, keep in mind that there is less available space for oversized vehicles on the ferry.
 Arrive early or consider making a reservation to guarantee a spot on a specific crossing.

 When to go